vinfreecs/genga/Documentation.md

     * power law exponent for the gas disc (must be 1 in the current version of GENGA)

 # Test particle mode
-The test particle mode should be used in simulation with only up to 16 massive bodies and lots of massless test particles.
+The test particle mode should be used in simulation with only a small number of massive bodies and lots of massless test particles.
 The test particles doesn't interact with other test particles.
+The maximum number of massive bodies in the test particle mode can be set with the NmaxTestParticles parameter in the file define.h.
+Increasing the number of massive bodies reduces the possible number of test particles due to limited memory.
 The test particle mode can be started with the -TP 1 console argument are by setting the 'use Test Particles' value in the 'param.dat' file to one.

 # Multi simulation mode